Actify

 Next staff meeting

-At your next staff meeting, before the agenda starts, say: 'We're trying something new — just 10 minutes.'
-Start with a Recognition Round: invite anyone to give a shout-out to a colleague.
-Model it yourself: 'I want to recognize [Name] for [specific action].'
-Then ask one Connection Prompt: 'What's one thing that went well in your classroom this week?'
-Keep it tight.
-End at 10 minutes sharp — this builds trust that you respect their time.
+Before the agenda, say: 'We're trying something new — just 10 minutes.'
+Start with a Recognition Round: invite anyone to shout out a colleague and model it yourself.
+Then one Connection Prompt: 'What's one thing that went well in your classroom this week?'
+End sharp at 10 minutes — that alone builds trust that you respect their time.

 Staff meeting opening script

-Before we get into the agenda — we're going to take 10 minutes.
-First: anyone want to give a shout-out to a colleague?
-Something they did this week that you noticed.
+Before we jump in — 10 minutes, I promise.
+First: anyone want to shout out a colleague?
+Something you noticed this week.
 I'll start: [Your shout-out].
-[2-3 minutes] Now — quick round: what's one thing that worked in your classroom this week?
-Pair up with someone near you, 2 minutes each.
-[4 minutes] Last thing: on a scale of 1-5, how's your energy this week?
+[2–3 minutes] Quick pair share — what's one thing that worked in your classroom this week?
+Find someone nearby, 2 minutes each.
+[4 minutes] Last one: 1 to 5, how's your energy today?
 Just hold up fingers.
 No explanation needed.
-Okay, let's get into the agenda.
+Okay, into the agenda.

 The 1-5 energy check gives you a real-time pulse on staff wellbeing without requiring anyone to be vulnerable in a group setting.